Holospondyli

-Holospondyli is a proposed clade of lepospondyls from the Early Carboniferous to the Late Permian that includes the aistopods, the paraphyletic nectrideans, and possibly also Adelospondyli.
-However, aistopods have since been recovered as stem-tetrapods more primitive than temnospondyls or other groups of lepospondyls.
+Holospondyli is a proposed clade of lepospondyls from the Early Carboniferous to the Late Permian that includes the aistopods, the nectrideans, and possibly also Adelospondyli.
+However, the monophyly of this clade remains highly contentious, as some parsimony trees recover aistopods as stem-tetrapods more primitive than temnospondyls or other groups of lepospondyls, with the most recent study tentatively supporting it.